Rokuem/typed-vuex-store/readme.md

 This will make sure the mutations are ok to be used for the typed store api.

 you can also do something similar for the actions and getters.

-## V1 Changes

-- Added tests
-- Fixed namespaced modules logic.
-- Fixed Promise type for actions.
-- Fixed typing of submodules.
-- Adjusted the `store.mutations.module.mutation` format to `store.module.mutations.mutation` to make it easier to use (same thing for state, actions and getters).
-- Modules are accessed directly from the store now.

-## V1.1 Changes

-- Improve tests.
-- Add better payload resolution.
-- Fix typos in the documentation.